palewire/first-python-notebook/docs/_build_html/_sources/dataframe/index.rst.txt

 Chapter 5: Hello DataFrame
 ==========================

 Now it's time to get real.
-It's time to start working on a real analysis.
+It's time to start working on our analysis.

 Our data source will be the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_, an open-source network of journalists and developers that maintains an archive of data tracking money in California politics.